 Alternative Pathways to Admission at the University of Toronto

-If you don’t meet the direct entry requirements for the University of Toronto (U of T), there are several alternative pathways to gain admission:
+If you don’t meet the direct entry requirements for the University of Toronto, there are several alternative pathways to gain admission:

 1. Transfer Student Admission

-- Students currently enrolled in another recognized post-secondary institution can apply to U of T as a transfer student.
+- Students currently enrolled in another recognized post-secondary institution can apply to the University of Toronto as a transfer student.

 - Transfer credits may be granted depending on previous coursework.